Stillwater · Sandstone · South East / East Sussex

 When

-Current conditions suit Ashdown Forest Fly Fishery well for late spring tactics.
+Current conditions suit Ashdown Forest Fly Fishery well for summer tactics.
 The ripple should help fish move and feed more confidently.

 Where